Fun Things to Do in Waco Texas for a Great Day or Weekend Trip

 The Best Shops and Stores to check out in Waco

 Waco is not just about the Magnolia brand, although the Gaines obviously had a significant influence on some shops popping around.
+Shopping is one of the best things to do in Waco!

 Consider adding these to your itinerary.